FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 <!--more-->

-In this guide, we will demonstrate how you can build powerful, customizable, and secure applications with Node-RED Dashboard 2.0.

 If you're new to Dashboard 2.0, refer to our blog post [Getting Started with Dashboard 2.0](/blog/2024/03/dashboard-getting-started/) to install and get things started.